 - Network assisted Sidelink Positioning for In Network Coverage and Partial Network Coverage.

-- Ranging and sidelink positioning service exposure to a third party UE.
+- Ranging and sidelink positioning service exposure to a SL Positioning Client UE.

 - Ranging and sidelink positioning service exposure to AF or 5GC NF.

 It is used to determine whether the Ranging/Sidelink positioning result or Ranging/Sidelink positioning measurement data should be provided to the LMF.